Why Greenland?

 Land of Past and Future

-Greenland intertwines ancient traditions with a modern way of life.
-People there live in absolute harmony with nature, yet keep pace with the world.
-In the small towns, each house has a boat, hunting trophies, and a dog sled, whereas in the larger ones you'll find bars, museums, and shops.
+Greenland weaves ancient traditions with a modern way of life.
+The people there live in absolute harmony with nature, while keeping pace with the world.
+In small towns, every house has a boat, hunting trophies, and a sled for dog teams, and in larger ones – bars, museums, and shops.
 Greenlandic and Danish are spoken in Greenland.
-Although it’s a former colony of Denmark, Greenland still receives political and financial support.
+Although it is a former colony of Denmark, Greenland still receives political and financial assistance.

-A vast part of the territory remains uncharted, attracting not only tourists but also many scientists and research expeditions.
-Many of them focus on climate change and the melting of the ice, which are most visible and tangible in Greenland.
+A vast part of the territory remains unexplored, attracting not only tourists but also many scientists and scientific expeditions.
+Many of them study climate changes and melting ice, which are most visible and palpable in Greenland.

 FAQ